monday-sun/monday-sun.github.io/dev-blog/_posts/2024-04-11-micro-commits.md

 ## Do you always make commits this small?

 Yes, but it took some time to adopt this process.
-Now I do it without even thinking.
+Now it's harder to not do it -- I'm even doing it while [setting up this blog](https://github.com/monday-sun/monday-sun.github.io/pull/12/commits).

 ## Do you really throw away and redo work?